amonks/hip-hop-analysis/respiration.md

 Damn.
 Nuff said.

 But seriously, Talib's verse plays with feelings of urban desolation and hopelessness.
 Contrast between dreams and deaths.
-The perrennial grayness of a world where intra-gang success might feel like victory, but who are you really fighting against? "everything is fair
+The perennial grayness of a world where intra-gang success might feel like victory, but who are you really fighting against? "everything is fair
 / It's a paradox we call reality"

 ## Common's Verse